 The idea

-The three creation paths: (1) start from scratch (new folder + new instructions); (2) import a browser Project (Claude pulls custom instructions and uploaded files into a local copy); (3) point at an existing folder you already use.
-Same Project shape, three on-ramps.
-Use whichever matches your starting point.
+The three creation paths: (1) start from scratch, a new folder with new instructions; (2) import a browser Project, where Claude pulls your custom instructions and uploaded files into a local copy; (3) point at an existing folder you already use.
+Same Project shape, three on-ramps, so use whichever matches your starting point.
 Migrating a browser Project that already holds your team playbook is the fastest path if one exists.

-Three other workflows fit the same shape with different folder contents and instructions: client deliverables (template + 2 examples + brief, output .docx, max 15 pages); sales proposals (pricing sheet + 3 winning proposals + objection playbook, lead with prospect pain); weekly operations briefing (last 4 briefings as pattern reference + one-page template + raw inputs dropped Mondays).
+Three other workflows fit the same shape with different folder contents and instructions: client deliverables (a template, 2 examples, and a brief, output as a .docx Word file, max 15 pages); sales proposals (a pricing sheet, 3 winning proposals, and an objection playbook, leading with the prospect's pain); weekly operations briefing (the last 4 briefings as pattern reference, a one-page template, and raw inputs dropped in on Mondays).
 Same Project, same Scheduled Task pattern, different folder.

 Now try it: pick which creation path matches your starting point (fresh, import, or existing folder).
 Build the newsletter Project end to end.
 Set the Scheduled Task for next Monday morning so you can verify it fired before your week starts.